If you’re a writer, you hear a lot of advice on how to craft a consistent writing routine.

 “All those I think who have lived as literary men,— working daily as literary labourers,— will agree with me that three hours a day will produce as much as a man ought to write.”
 If Trollope finished a project before his morning hours were up, he’d place a period on the last sentence, pull the sheet of paper from the typewriter, put the finished manuscript aside, and begin a new novel, working until his three hours were up.

 Simone de Beauvoir

 Like Trollope, Beauvoir was an every day early bird writer.
 She got to work by 10 a.m. and worked until lunch around 1 p.m.
 Her morning routine was so habitual that it was often uncomfortable for her to take a vacation.
-One of her lovers, the filmmaker Claude Lanzmann, said of her routine: “There was the presence only of essentials.
-It was an uncluttered kind of life, a simplicity deliberately constructed so that she could do her work.”
+One of her lovers, the filmmaker Claude Lanzmann, claimed Beauvoir lived a simple, minimalist life so she could focus on her work.

 As a married man with a young daughter, Cheever treated writing somewhat like a job.
 In the morning while other men were heading to the office, Cheever put on a suit, took the elevator down to his apartment building’s basement.
 He would then strip down to his boxers and compose until lunch, when he would ride the elevator back up to his apartment.

 Cheever battled alcoholism most of his adult life, and his writing sessions grew shorter and shorter as his addiction grew worse.
 He wrote in the early hours of the morning when he felt best.
 Once the sun rose, he felt “unready” to face the day with a sober mind.

 If Edith Sitwell was writing today, I hope she'd ignore all the productivity and sleep hygiene advice flooding the web that warns: never work in bed!
 Sitwell wrote in bed, starting between 5:30 and 6:00 a.m.